Starr Andrews

 Starr Andrews (born June 23, 2001) is an American figure skater.
-She is the 2022 Skate Canada International silver medalist, 2019 International Challenge Cup silver medalist, 2019 Egna Trophy silver medalist, and finished fourth at the 2023 U.S. Nationals.
+She is the 2022 Skate Canada International silver medalist, 2023 CS Golden Spin of Zagreb bronze medalist, and 2023 U.S. Nationals pewter medalist.
 She has finished in the top ten at three ISU Championships and is the first Black American woman to win a Grand Prix medal in the singles discipline.
 Earlier in her career, Andrews is the 2017 U.S. national junior silver medalist.

+In 2026, she teamed up with Daniil Parkman to compete in the pairs discipline.

 Personal life

 Starr Andrews was born on June 23, 2001, in Los Angeles, California.
 She was home-schooled.
 She has a brother and two sisters, including Skylar, a gymnast, and Ashton, a baseball player.
 Their mother, Toshawa Andrews, has cardiac microvascular disease, which has led to a dozen heart attacks.